-Clerk Training Program
+Clerk Training Courses

-ORS 471.341 requires an Off-Premises Sales clerk to complete a Commission-approved training program if the clerk sold alcohol to a minor or if the clerk failed to properly verify identification of a person who purchased alcohol.
+- (1) ORS 471.341 requires an Off-Premises Sales clerk to complete a Commission-approved training course if the clerk sold alcohol to a minor or if the clerk failed to properly verify identification of a person who purchased alcohol.
 The clerk must complete the training within the time specified in this rule as a condition of continuing to make alcohol sales.
-Based on ORS 471.030, 471.040, and 471.750, the Commission requires a liquor store clerk to complete a Commission-approved training program within the time frames specified in this rule if the clerk sold alcohol to a minor or failed to properly verify identification, and requires a liquor agent to comply with the requirements of this rule if a clerk sold alcohol to a minor or failed to properly verify identification.
-ORS 471.341 requires the Commission to establish timelines for completing the training and to approve all training programs offered for purposes of this program.
-This rule establishes notice requirements and times for completing the training, sets standards and approval procedures for training programs, and sets an administrative fee for the expenses incurred by the Commission.

-(a) "Clerk," "Off-Premises Sales clerk," "liquor store clerk," or "employee" means an Off-Premises Sales or liquor store employee, corporate officer, manager, or any other person whose job includes selling packaged alcohol, but does not include an individual named on the license or on the liquor agent contract;

-(b) "Alcohol" means alcoholic beverages;

-(c) "Clerk Training Program," "program," or "approved training program" means a program approved by the Commission for the purposes of ORS 471.341.

-(3) Clerk Responsibilities.
-If the Commission determines that a clerk sold alcohol to a minor or failed to properly verify identification, the clerk must complete a Commission-approved Clerk Training Program within 45 days of the date the Commission notifies the licensee or liquor agent of the clerks act.
-If the clerk does not complete the training within 45 days, the clerk may not continue to sell alcohol.

-(4) Licensee and Liquor Agent Responsibilities.
-If the Commission determines that an Off-Premises Sales licensees employee or a liquor agents employee sold alcohol to a minor or failed to properly verify identification, the licensee or liquor agent may not allow that employee to sell alcohol if the employee has not completed an approved training program within the required time.

-(5) Notice and Reporting Requirements.

-(a) When the Commission determines that a clerk sold alcohol to a minor or failed to properly verify identification, the Commission will notify the licensee or liquor agent in writing that the clerk must complete a Commission-approved training program within 45 days of the notice as a condition of continuing to sell alcohol.

-(b) When the clerk has completed the required training, the licensee or liquor agent must:

-(A) Notify the Commission within seven days on a Commission-provided form that the employee has completed the training;
+Based on ORS 471.030, 471.040, and 471.750, the Commission requires a liquor store clerk to complete a Commission-approved training course within the time frames specified in this rule if the clerk sold alcohol to a minor or failed to properly verify identification, and requires a liquor agent to comply with the requirements of this rule if a clerk sold alcohol to a minor or failed to properly verify identification.
+ORS 471.341 requires the Commission to establish timelines for completing the training and to approve all training courses offered for purposes of this rule.
+This rule establishes notice requirements and times for completing the training, sets standards and approval procedures for training courses, and sets an administrative fee for the expenses incurred by the Commission. - (2) As used in this rule, - (a) "Clerk," "Off-Premises Sales clerk," "liquor store clerk," or "employee" means an Off-Premises Sales or liquor store employee, corporate officer, manager, or any other person whose job includes selling packaged alcohol, but does not include an individual named on the license or on the liquor agent contract; - (b) "Alcohol" means alcoholic beverages; - (c) "Clerk Training Courses," "course," or "approved training course" means a course approved by the Commission for the purposes of ORS 471.341. - (3) Clerk Responsibilities.
+If the Commission determines that a clerk sold alcohol to a minor or failed to properly verify identification, the clerk must complete a Commission-approved Clerk Training Course within 45 days of the date the Commission notifies the licensee or liquor agent of the clerk's act.
+If the clerk does not complete the training within 45 days, the clerk may not continue to sell alcohol. - (4) Licensee and Liquor Agent Responsibilities.
+If the Commission determines that an Off-Premises Sales licensee's employee or a liquor agent's employee sold alcohol to a minor or failed to properly verify identification, the licensee or liquor agent may not allow that employee to sell alcohol if the employee has not completed an approved training course within the required time. - (5) Notice and Reporting Requirements. - (a) When the Commission determines that a clerk sold alcohol to a minor or failed to properly verify identification, the Commission will notify the licensee or liquor agent in writing that the clerk must complete a Commission-approved training course within 45 days of the notice as a condition of continuing to sell alcohol. - (b) When the clerk has completed the required training, the licensee or liquor agent must: - (A) Notify the Commission within seven days on a Commission-provided form that the employee has completed the training;